 The Analytics service hosted in Citrix Cloud collects data across Citrix portfolio products and third-party products.
 These products are called data sources.
 Citrix Analytics supports both cloud and on-premises data sources.
 The information in this document applies to Citrix Analytics and its data sources.

 Citrix Analytics automatically discovers the Citrix Cloud data sources that are subscribed to the customers.
-But the on-premises data sources require extra configuration to integrate with Analytics.
-For example, you have to add your on-premises Citrix Virtual Apps and Desktops Sites to Citrix Workspace before Analytics can discover the Sites.
+But the on-premises data sources require extra configuration to integrate with Citrix Analytics.
+For example, you have to add your Citrix Virtual Apps and Desktops sites to Citrix Workspace before Citrix Analytics can discover the Sites.
 Similarly, on-premises Citrix Gateway requires you to configure a Citrix ADM agent.
-For more information on enabling Analytics on the data sources, see Enable Analytics on Citrix data sources.
+For more information on enabling Citrix Analytics on the data sources, see Enable Analytics on Citrix data sources.